pmjones/php-styler/README.md

 PHP-Styler uses a 3-pass system to reformat and style PHP code:

-1. _PHPParser\Parser_ converts the code to an abstract syntax tree of _Node_ elements.
+1. _PHPParser\Parser_ converts the code to an abstract syntax tree of _Node_ elements, applying transformations from _PHPStyler\Visitor_ along the way.
 2. _PHPStyler\Printer_ flattens the _Node_ tree into a list of _Printable_ elements.
 3. _PHPStyler\Styler_ converts each _Printable_ back into text using a series of _Line_ objects; it applies horizontal spacing, vertical spacing, and line-splitting rules as it goes.